DeemosTech/log/docs/rodin-version-update-log.md

 # Rodin Model Release Notes

+- ### Rodin Gen-2.5 (0913)
+- **Date:** September 13, 2026
+- **Updates:** Rodin Gen-2.5 (0913) introduces a second-generation 3D-native texture architecture for finer material detail, enhanced 8K/12K texture support, and initial Partial Redo capabilities.
+It also strengthens the foundation model with full support for agent-ready workflows.

 - ### Rodin Gen-2.5 (0702)
 - **Date:** July 2, 2026
 - **Updates:** Rodin Gen-2.5 (0702) further improves the fundamental 3D representation, delivering better results on common categories such as characters, weapons, and vehicles.
 In particular, the “Thinking Effort High” tier has been significantly enhanced.
 In addition, support for 8K textures has been introduced and is now available to all users.